A New Hope for a Better Tomorrow

 By: Thomas Golka

 Mila had moved to the Lower Mainland from rural Alberta just three short months ago.
-She was certain accepting a new position and moving to the big city would be the fresh start she needed; however, she could have never anticipated that only one month after her move, she would find herself in isolation and lose her job.
+She was certain that accepting a new position and moving to the big city would be the fresh start she needed; however, she could have never anticipated that only one month after her move, she would find herself in isolation and lose her job.

 Suddenly Mila had nothing to look forward to – her future looked grim.